Lampadare/open-consult-contracts/ErrorCodes.md

 E46 =
 "Campaign creation stake must be greater than minStake"

+E47 =
+"Cleanup can only happen after the (startGateTimestamp + taskSubmissionDecisionTime)"

 - pass objects so you can mutate stuff better, don't use \_ids
 - toSettled is big fruit